 The official IELTS by IDP app is here!
 Download it today.

-Do you know how to use phrases like They've travelled to several countries this year, I've lost my wallet, and Have you ever tried sushi?
+Do you know how to use phrases in present perfect tense like They've travelled to several countries this year, I've lost my wallet, and Have you ever tried sushi?
 Enhance your knowledge with a lesson given below and the grammar explanation to guide you better.

 Look at these examples to see how the present perfect is used.